KNowledgeOnWebScale/DIVIDE/saw2019/evaluations/README.md

 ## Contact

 The main contact person directly involved with this research is [Mathias De Brouwer](https://www.linkedin.com/in/mathiasdebrouwer/).
-In case of any remarks or questions, you can send an email to [mrdbrouw.DeBrouwer@UGent.be](mailto:mrdbrouw.DeBrouwer@UGent.be) or [create a GitHub issue](../../../../issues/new).
+In case of any remarks or questions, you can email [mrdbrouw.DeBrouwer@UGent.be](mailto:mrdbrouw.DeBrouwer@UGent.be) or [create a GitHub issue](../../../../issues/new).